datjan/HomeSpanUI/README.md

 The web interface is fully dynamic and shows you the state of each device in nearly the same way the HomeKit app does.

 ### Action log
 HomeSpanUI logs the last 20 activities on the controller.
+Every action can be send via MQTT.

+For advanced information read [MQTT Log documentation](docs/MqttLog.md)

 # Notes :page_facing_up:
 This project is just beginning, so there are still a few to-dos